aws/aws-pdk/packages/type-safe-api/docs/developer_guides/type-safe-api/troubleshooting.md

 You can also implement your API lambda handlers in a different language to your infrastructure and `.projenrc` if you like, or even implement some operations in one language and others in another.
 Just make sure you generate the runtime projects for any languages you'd like to write lambda handlers in.

-### How do I customise the Generated Runtime/Infrastructure/Library Projects?
+### How do I customise the Generated Runtime/Infrastructure/Library/Handlers Projects?

-By default, the generated runtime, infrastructure and library projects are configured automatically, but you can customise them in your `.projenrc` by using `runtime.options.<language>`, `infrastructure.options.<language>`, or `library.options.<library>` in your `TypeSafeApiProject`.
+By default, the generated runtime, infrastructure and library projects are configured automatically, but you can customise them in your `.projenrc` by using `runtime.options.<language>`, `infrastructure.options.<language>`, `handlers.options.<language>`, or `library.options.<library>` in your `TypeSafeApiProject`.

 ### How do I modify the AWS WAFv2 Web ACL my Api construct deploys?